kcinnick/posh/README.rst

 TODO
 -------
-Add methods for inserting to DB for long-term analysis, build out purchase/watch methods, lots more :-)
+Add methods for inserting to DB for long-term analysis, product price monitoring, build out purchase/watch methods, lots more :-)

 "Why isn't X a feature"
 -------